viciousviper/DokanCloudFS/README.md

   - *Mediafire* gateway
     - The API library used to access MediaFire does not presently support long-term authentication tokens.
 Expect to re-authenticate via the login popup every 10 minutes or so.
   - *Mega* gateway
-    - The API library used to access Mega does not presently report volume size or used space.
     - The DokanCloudFS gateway does not presently support writing to files or copying files from an outside volume into a *Mega* drive.

 ## Remarks